 Li’s work with neural networks and computer vision (with Stanford’s Vision Lab) marks a significant step forward for AI research, and could lead to applications ranging from more intuitive image searches to robots able to make autonomous decisions in unfamiliar situations.
 Fei-Fei was honored as one of Foreign Policy’s 2015 Global Thinkers.

-It’s time for another December edition of TED Talks Tuesday.
+It’s time for the December edition of TED Talks Tuesday.
 Today we give the floor to Rana el Kaliouby.
 At the TEDWomen conference in May 2015 she demonstrated a powerful new technology that reads your facial expressions and matches them to corresponding emotions.
 This “emotion engine” has big implications, she says, and could change not just how we interact with machines — but with each other.

 About Rana el Kaliouby